DMurray21/COMP599_A1_amplify/Article.md

         }
     }
 ```

-This function will save the image to local storage.
-We open the file location in internal storage using `openFileOutput(filename, MODE_PRIVATE)`
-then write the image to the file using `bitmap.compress(Bitmap.CompressFormat.PNG, 100, outputStream`
+This function will save the image to cloud storage.
+We first write the image to a local file analogous to the method described above.
+We then call `Amplify.Storage.uploadFile()` to upload the file to the cloud, passing in `StorageUploadFileOptions` to ensure the file is uploaded to a private location.
-We then add the filename to our collection of saved filenames and update the dropdown menu accordingly.

 ```
     //save the file to s3 and add it to the list of files